tuRjoX/LifeLine-Blood-Bank/README.md

 # Lifeline Blood Bank Management System

-Lifeline Blood Bank Management System is a C# application built with Microsoft SQL Server, Guna UI, and ReaLTaiizor packages.
+Lifeline Blood Bank Management System is a C# application built with Microsoft SQL Server & Guna UI packages.
 It allows for efficient blood donation and request management for both general users and admins.

 ## Features